Network-Optimised Spiking Neural Network for Event-Driven Networking: Equilibrium and stability: detailed derivations

 \paragraph{Quadratic small-signal approximation.} For analytic visibility, replace $f_{\mathrm{sat}}(v)\approx \alpha v^2$ in a small-signal regime and define

 Then \eqref{eq:equilibrium_f1} reduces to

 with discriminant

-with discriminant $D_i$.
 If $D_i\ge 0$ and the admissible root lies in $[0,1]$, it approximates $v_i^*$ and clarifies how the operating point moves with $C$.
-In networks, service and damping must outpace the steepest small-signal gain of $f_{\mathrm{sat}}$; the corollary in \ref{subsec:nos-equilibrium} provided a direct algebraic check.
-In the quadratic approximation, the sign of $D_i$ in \eqref{eq:disc} separates three regimes: $D_i<0$ (no real root, parameter mismatch), $D_i=0$ (tangent balance at a single $v_i^*$), and $D_i>0$ (two mathematical roots, of which the physically admissible one lies in the queue range and satisfies the stability test below).
+In networks, a convenient sufficient condition for a unique operating point is that the net small-signal slope is negative on $[0,1]$, i.e.\ $f'_{\mathrm{sat}}(v)+L<0$ throughout the admissible range; the corollary in \ref{subsec:nos-equilibrium} provides a direct algebraic check.
+In the quadratic approximation, the sign of $D_i$ in \eqref{eq:disc} separates three regimes: $D_i<0$ (no real root under the quadratic approximation), $D_i=0$ (tangent balance at a single $v_i^*$), and $D_i>0$ (two mathematical roots, of which the physically admissible one lies in the queue range and is then checked against the monotonicity and stability conditions below).

-\paragraph{Existence and uniqueness on $[0,1]$.} The monotonicity criterion introduced earlier applies with $L$ as in \eqref{eq:equil_LC_defs}: a sufficiently positive net slope $f'_{\mathrm{sat}}(v)+L$ over the admissible interval (for example $v\in[0,1]$) ensures a unique solution.
+\paragraph{Existence and uniqueness on $[0,1]$.} The monotonicity criterion introduced earlier applies with $L$ as in \eqref{eq:equil_LC_defs}: a sufficiently \emph{negative} net slope $f'_{\mathrm{sat}}(v)+L$ over the admissible interval (for example $v\in[0,1]$) ensures a unique solution.
 For the saturating choice

 the slope

 is nonnegative and bounded on $[0,1]$, with $\max_{v\in[0,1]} f'_{\mathrm{sat}}(v) \le \tfrac{3\sqrt{3}}{8}\tfrac{\alpha}{\sqrt{\kappa}}$.
 If